 Who can have the pneumonia vaccine?

-At LloydsPharmacy we offer a private pneumococcal vaccination in store for anyone over the age of 18.
+At LloydsPharmacy we offer a private pneumonia vaccination in store, for anyone over the age of 18.

 How our pneumonia vaccination service works